Visit our devolution and LGR hub for the latest information, support and resources

 Online addiction is an area with many different arguments and little agreement amongst scientists, for example does online (eg social media, smartphones) cause addiction, or is addiction correlated to online?

 The causation/correlation argument is an important one.
 With the exception of internet gaming disorder, which has been criticised by some scientists due to a lack of robust evidence, there are no recognised online disorders.
 In the words of leading UK psychologist, Dr Amy Orben, “There is very little evidence and even less high quality, robust and transparent evidence”.
 However, there is widespread concern in relation to the use of social engineering tactics by tech companies, such as nudge techniques and persuasive design to keep users within apps and games for the purpose of making money.
 A number of countries, such as Belgium, have banned the use of ‘loot boxes’ in games which are thought to promote gambling-like behaviours, particularly with children.
-In the UK the Culture Secretary has launched a review to bring the Gambling Act 2005 up-to-date to ensure the Act is fit for the digital age, which includes loot boxes and many other areas.
+In the UK, the Government published its “High stakes: gambling reform for the digital age” white paper in 2023 outlining a range of plans to ensure safety in gambling, including protecting children and young people.
+Following consultation, the Government decided not to adjust the legal definition of gambling to capture loot boxes, but committed to first pursue industry-led protections and support better longer term research into the impacts of video games.

 Fraud and identity theft